 - The selected Language of Item automatically defaults to English.
 Be aware that if you request an article from a foreign-language publication it will be delivered in the language of the original publication, not translated into English.

-Lending to Other Libraries
+Other Libraries / Organizations

 Most academic, public, corporate and government libraries are welcome to borrow our materials through interlibrary loan.